The PROJECT

 Monitoring Monk Seals

-Consistent monitoring is central to the project.
+Consistent monitoring is essential to the project.
 Camera traps in marine caves are the preferred method to track monk seal presence and behavior.
 To ensure data comparability, unified guidelines are applied across all project areas.

 In addition, we are building national Rescue and Information Networks (RINTs) to support public engagement.
 These networks aim to raise awareness about monk seals and allow citizens to report sightings or strandings.
 Everyone is welcome to participate – whether they live by the sea, work in fisheries, or simply care about marine wildlife.